 We expect to encounter intense competition from other entities having a business objective similar to ours, including private investors (which may be individuals or investment partnerships), other blank check companies and other entities, domestic and international, competing for the types of businesses we intend to acquire.
 Many of these individuals and entities are well-established and have extensive experience in identifying and effecting, directly or indirectly, acquisitions of companies operating in or providing services to various industries.
 Many of these competitors possess greater technical, human and other resources, or more local industry knowledge than we do and our financial resources will be relatively limited when contrasted with those of many of these competitors.
 While we believe there are numerous target businesses we could potentially acquire with the net proceeds of this offering, our ability to compete with respect to the acquisition of certain target businesses that are sizable will be limited by our available financial resources.
 This inherent competitive limitation gives others an advantage in pursuing the acquisition of certain target businesses.
 Any of these obligations may place us at a competitive disadvantage in successfully negotiating a business transaction.
-If we are unable to complete our initial business transaction, our public stockholders may receive only \$5.00 per share on our redemption, and our warrants will expire worthless.
+If we are unable to complete our initial business transaction, our public stockholders may receive less than \$5.00 per share on our redemption, and our warrants will expire worthless.
+In certain circumstances, our public stockholders may receive less than \$5.00 per share on the redemption of their shares.
+See "-Public stockholders may receive less than their pro rata share of the trust account upon redemption due to claims of creditors."